How to Secure Your LoopBack REST API with JWT Authentication

 LoopBack API Dashboard

 Now, click on the explorer link, where you can make requests to your LoopBack application.
-On the explorer page, locate the post endpoint and add some custom data to the news collection by clicking the try it out button with the data below on the request body.
+On the explorer page, locate the post endpoint and add some custom data to the news collection by clicking the button with the data below on the request body.

-Then, click the execute button to run the query.
+Then, click the button to run the query.

 Executing Queries